CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Users.md

 1.3.sec=Other valid ID holders; and

 1.4.sec=Patrons not affiliated with Licensee, who are physically present at Licensee’s site(s) (“Walk-ins”).

-{Liblicense editors recommend that each institution should create their own Authorized User definition and tailor this Authorized Users clause accordingly.}
+Note={Liblicense editors recommend that each institution should create their own Authorized User definition and tailor this Authorized Users clause accordingly.}

 1.=[Z/Sec/s4]